geekette828/sun-haven-parser/README.md

 pywikibot_images_dlc_pet.py -- <br>
 This python script pulls a list of pages that are both `Pets` and `DLC`, then associates specific cateogories for those file images, so they show up in various DPL queries on the wiki.

+pywikibot_images_dlc_mount.py -- <br>
+This python script pulls a list of pages that are both `Mounts` and `DLC`, then associates specific cateogories for those file images, so they show up in various DPL queries on the wiki.

+pywikibot_images_dlc_mount_display.py -- (WIP) <br>
+This python script checks for missing front and side mount images.
+Since the data has a top and bottom image of the mount, it will put them together, scale it, and upload it to the wiki.

 pywikibot_redirect_creation.py -- <br>
 This python script will create redirect pages to certain pages.
 Helpful for redirecting variants of something to the main page.

+pywikibot_create_item_page.py -- <br>
+This python script reads a file of missing items, then runs `formatter_item_page.py` against that file to upload the pages to the wiki.

 # Using the Parser